 Perhaps the most common type of shoplifting is performed by the palmer.
 The offender in this type of theft merely places his hands over an item, removes it from the counter or rack, and drops it into his pocket or purse.
-Often, the only camouflage used is either a handker-chief or a glove which is utilized to cover the article.
+Often, the only camouflage used is either a handkerchief or a glove which is utilized to cover the article.

-The successful shoplifter is living proof that the hand, in many instances, is quicker than the eye.
+The successful shoplifter is living proof that the hand, in many in-